ECOWAS: States that have withdrawn or been suspended

+On 29 November 2025 Guinea-Bissau was suspended by ECOWAS following a coup d'état.
+On 28 January 2026, Guinea had its suspension lifted following the 2025 Guinean presidential election.

 History

 ECOWAS was formed initially from the region's former French, British and Portuguese colonies, and independent Liberia, following post-colonial independence throughout the region (particularly in the 1960s and 1970s).
 At independence, many African states were challenged in increasing economic development.
 Because these states could not address problems individually, there was a need for a regional approach and thus ECOWAS was founded.
 ECOWAS was formed to provide regional economic cooperation, but has since evolved to include political and military cooperation, as well.

 The union was established on 28 May 1975, with the signing of the Treaty of Lagos, with its stated mission to promote economic integration across the region.
 A revised version of the treaty was agreed and signed on 24 July 1993 in Cotonou.
 Considered one of the pillar regional blocs of the continent-wide African Economic Community (AEC), the stated goal of ECOWAS is to achieve "collective self-sufficiency" for its member states by creating a single large trade bloc by building a full economic and trading union.

 ECOWAS also serves as a peacekeeping force in the region, with member states occasionally sending joint military forces to intervene in the bloc's member countries at times of political instability and unrest.
 ECOWAS facilitates peacekeeping through systematic collaboration with civil society, cooperation with development policies, and other activities with the goal to meet sub-regional security challenges.
 It has played an important role in monitoring transitional election in West Africa, and these mediation efforts have even been recognized within and outside the continent of Africa.
-In recent years these included interventions in Ivory Coast in 2003, Liberia in 2003, Guinea-Bissau in 2012, Mali in 2013, The Gambia in 2017, and Guinea-Bissau in 2022.
-Since its creation, ECOWAS has sent peacekeeping forces seven times.
+In recent years these included interventions in Ivory Coast in 2003, Liberia in 2003, Guinea-Bissau in 2012, Mali in 2013, The Gambia in 2017,Guinea-Bissau in 2022, and Benin in 2025.
+Since its creation, ECOWAS has sent peacekeeping forces at least seven times.

 In 2011, ECOWAS adopted its development blueprint for the next decade, Vision 2020, and, to accompany it, a Policy on Science and Technology (ECOPOST).
 However, it has had trouble achieving the goals outlined in the policy.